efirestone/hassle/README.md

 A: Kotlin's a great, modern, language.
 It's also compatible with other languages such as Objective-C (and by extension Swift) and JavaScript via [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html).

-**Q: So is Hassemble compatible with Kotlin Multiplatform?**
+**Q: So is Hassle compatible with Kotlin Multiplatform?**

 A: Sort of.
-Hassemble uses only multiplatform-compatible libraries, and therefore compiles for all platforms, but it doesn't actually work with iOS because Ktor, the networking library used by Hassemble, [doesn't yet support WebSocket connections](https://github.com/ktorio/ktor/issues/1894).
-Once that support is in place the aim is to get Hassemble working for iOS as well.
+Hassle uses only multiplatform-compatible libraries, and therefore compiles for all platforms, but it doesn't actually work with iOS because Ktor, the networking library used by Hassle, [doesn't yet support WebSocket connections](https://github.com/ktorio/ktor/issues/1894).
+Once that support is in place the aim is to get Hassle working for iOS as well.

-It's quite possible that Hassemble works when transpiled to JavaScript, but this hasn't been tested.
+It's quite possible that Hassle works when transpiled to JavaScript, but this hasn't been tested.

-### Working with Hassemble
+### Working with Hassle
 - [Quick start](docs/Quickstart.md)
 - [Sensors, Actuators and Observers](docs/SensorsAndActuators.md)
 - [Predefined entity types](docs/PredefinedEntityTypes.md) (to be finished)